MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Filtering Data

-Returning only wanted input can be done with `Filter()`.
+Returning only wanted values can be done with `Filter()`.
 Here we list department names who have exactly one employee.
-Observe again that the argument provided to `Filter` is itself a pipeline.

     run(ChicagoData,
         It.department